- Overview: Turkey

 Paid Time Off

 Employers are not obliged to provide sick pay to employees during sick leave.
 Employees are entitled to compensation during such time through government disability programs.
 If the illness or injury can be classified as occupational, then the employee will be entitled to temporary sick pay for every day starting from the first day of their time off.
 However, where the illness or injury is not occupational, sick pay will be available for every day starting from the third day of illness or injury (additional conditions are applied under the related regulations)

 Pregnant employees can take fully paid leave for:

 - Eight weeks before childbirth

 Pregnant employees or employees whose wives are pregnant will be entitled to nursing benefits if certain premium conditions are fulfilled.

 The employee whose spouse has given birth is entitled to five days’ paid leave.

-Acumen International can help you kick-start your penetration or expansion in Turkish market.
-Our solutions are created solely for the purpose of assisting any individuals or companies that want to enter or expand into any global market to do so in a timely, cost-effective and compliant way.
+Acumen International can help you kick-start your penetration or expansion in the Turkish market.
+Our solutions are created solely for the purpose of assisting any individuals or companies that want to enter or expand into any global market to do so in a timely, cost-effective, and compliant way.